mickromash/Gore-Particles/README.md

 * Various volumetric blood effects based on GZDoom particles
 * High customization level:
-    * You can choose what effects will or will not appear
+    * You can choose which effects will or will not appear
     * Configurable size, speed and particles amount of the effects
     * Configurable color, brightness and trasparancy of the blood
 * Bleeding wounds